Acupuncture & Traditional Chinese Medicine

 For those that really are overwhelmed by the idea of needles, there options that use no needles at all.

 Recent changes to Australian Laws mean that only registered practitioners can practice acupuncture, so make sure your practitioner is registered.
+To be a registered Acupuncture practitioner you need have completed an approved bachelor degree in Acupuncture or Chinese Medicine, which must include a minimum of 1000 hours of supervised clinical practice.

 Most private health funds provide a rebate for acupuncture services.